paulocesar/horizon-old/README.md

 	//it generates only the model
 	horizon model Sample

+**TODO: view template generation**

 Any template that generates files are found in `app/templates` directory.
 Developers can costumize the project's templates.

-**TODO: view template generation**
+After generate a model and template they will have a structure like below:

+	//====app/models//Sample.js====

+    var model = Schema({
+     _id :  ObjectId,
+     name: String,
+    });

+    model.path('name').required(true);

+    module.exports.schema = model;
+    module.exports.methods = {

+    };

+    //===app/controllers/SampleController.js===

+    module.exports = {

+    };

+With this basic struture, the Horizon MCV already generates a basic CRUD methods.
+For exmaple, accessing the `localhost:5321` in the browser, you can do the basic list, add, edit and delete commands with the `Sample` strutucture using `POST` or `GET`.
+You can see bellow some cases using GET:

+	//list Samples with name paul
+	localhost:5321/sample/index?name=paul

+	//Adding Sample with name paul
+	localhost:5321/sample/add?name=paul

+The response from those automatically generated methods are in **JSON**.
+Sample response:

+	//response from sample/index
+	[
+		{_id: 93jbca8a70bac0bac9bb, name: paul},
+		{_id: 93jbca8a70bac0bac9bb, name: amy},
+		{_id: 93jbca8a70bac0bac9bb, name: josh}
+	]

+**TODO: explain default Auth system**

 ### Structure
 The Horizon auto generated `app` folder has the structure bellow: